Step 4: Full View

 Principle Established:

-A forensic engineer serving as an expert witness must fully disclose relevant roles and relationships to retaining counsel, and must not engage in unauthorized communications with opposing experts regarding pending litigation.
+A forensic engineer serving as an expert witness has an obligation to fully disclose relevant roles, relationships, and potential conflicts of interest to retaining counsel.

 Citation Context: